 At the beginning of last year, my New Year’s resolution was to acquire more plants and keep them alive.
 I was pretty successful, and have acquired MANY plants in the last 12 months.
 Nick would second that… it’s become a bit of an obsession.
 I love learning about different plants, how to care for them, and how to propagate them, etc!
+(Psst!
+I wrote an entire post as a Beginner’s Guide to Keeping Houseplants Alive!

 *this post contains affiliate links*